 About who writes it.

 I come by my parenting chops by virtue of a daughter (since September 2004) and a son (since January 2007), both carried and birthed by my beloved.
 Our donor is what you call “personally known” (and also loved).
 I come by most of the rest of what goes into this blog by virtue of some book-learning (BA: Berkeley, English; MA: Minnesota, American Studies & Feminist Studies), some teaching at both universities (American Studies, Women’s Studies, Composition, Pedagogy), and a few decades of activism in between.

 I’ve written about my parenting journey elsewhere in print, at BlogHer as a Contributing Editor in Parenting and Family topics and as Conference Programming Director, and at VillageQ as co-founder and onetime Editor-in-Chief.
-I’ve talked about LGBTQ and “alternative” families online, at social media conferences like Mom 2.0, Dad 2.0, and BlogHer, and at local universities.
-Now I have the honor of working for Bay Area LGBTQ families as Director of Family Programs alongside the many fine people at Our Family Coalition.
+I’ve talked about LGBTQ and “alternative” families online, at social media conferences like Mom 2.0, Dad 2.0, and BlogHer, at the National Lesbian and Gay Journalists Association Convention, and at local universities.
+I work now for Bay Area and California LGBTQ families as Director of Policy and Communications at the mighty non-profit Our Family Coalition.
 All text and imagery published here are my own and are not intended to represent those of my employer.
-More all-purpose caveats here.
+Yet more all-purpose caveats here.

-If you’re interested, please write me via this blog’s contact page, but please be patient about the response time: I’m a full-time working parent who prioritizes parenting and work.
+If you’re interested, feel free to write me via this blog’s contact page.
+I merely ask for patience on the response time: I’m a full-time working parent who prioritizes parenting and work.
 To keep this space quaintly civil, I have ask folks to register to comment.
-That said, I’m proud to say that since the inception of this thing, I’ve
+That said, I’m proud to say that since the inception of Lesbian Dad, I’ve